jdichh/gsap-project/README.md

 ## Challenges Faced
 Some challenges I faced were:
 <ul>
-  <li>How to improve performance for mobile devices, so I reduced the light sources, shadow resolution, and removed anti-aliasing and;</li>
+  <li>Improving performance for mobile devices, so I reduced the light sources, shadow resolution, and removed anti-aliasing</li>
-  <li>How to align the stripes behind the 3D model based on the user agent's (browser) width.</li>
+  <li>Aligning the stripes behind the 3D model based on the user agent's (browser) width.</li>
 </ul>